Skip to main content

 }

 It adds a Lambda environment variables named SST_Secret_value_STRIPE_KEY to the function.
-The environment variable has a placeholder value __FETCH_FROM_SSM__ to indicate that the value for STRIPE_KEY needs to be fetched from SSM at runtime.
+The environment variable has a placeholder value __FETCH_FROM_SSM__ to indicate that the value for STRIPE_KEY needs to be fetched from SSM at runtime using top-level await.

 Top-level await